Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 • Combine together with water to form a neem spray or drench

-Knowing how to deal with aphids is important for any gardener, not just for growing peas in pots.
+Knowing how to deal with aphids is important for any gardener, not just for growing legumes like peas in pots.

 Diseases

-While growing peas in pots in the UK is easy, there are some diseases you should know about.
+While growing pea plants in pots in the UK is easy, there are some diseases you should know about.

 Powdery mildew is one of the most common diseases.
 It’s a fungal disease and can be easily spotted by the white or light grey coating on the leaves.